AidanAmericanU/PS1/README.md

   namespace 'xfun' 0.47 is being loaded, but >= 0.48 is required
 Calls: loadNamespace ... namespaceImportFrom -> asNamespace -> loadNamespace
 Execution halted
+[UPDATE]
+The reason this is uploaded late is because I just realized what the issue with the PDF formatting was.
+Apparently something is wrong with my code where /newpage does not work and completely breaks the knit.
+That's the only change between this version and my RMD that was uploaded last week, so I hope this doesn't count as late.
+If it does, please just grade what I had turned in at the time.
+Thank you!